mailchimp/wordpress/readme.txt

 == Frequently Asked Questions ==

-= Can I have multiple forms on one page? =

-No, only one form should exist per page, no matter the display type (block, widget, or shortcode).

 = Why am I not seeing all my fields in my form? =

 You need to ensure that the fields are enabled both in your Mailchimp account (Audience > Signup forms) and in the settings of this plugin.
 Once the fields are enabled in both places, then they'll appear in the editor and frontend of your site.